TDAILab/tutorial-template/docs/source/workflow.rst

 You choose the model that you developed.

-Dev or Prob
+Dev or Prod
 ------------

 - Dev : A development environment.
 Safe place to work on models.
-- Prob :  A production environment.
+- Prod :  A production environment.
 Customers can use your model.
 - ARCHIVE : A archive environment.
 You stored the model without anyone seeing it.